anywhichway/fos/README.md

 ### after: function({request,response,result})  { ...; return result; }

 Called after the server function is invoked.
 If it sends headers (not just sets), then processing is aborted and the response is ended.
-It can return the `result` passed in or different/modified value that will be used as the response body.
+It can return the `result` passed in or a different/modified value that will be used as the response body.

 ### done: function({request,response})  { ... }